-For the purpose of allocating the Hong Kong Offer Shares, HKSCC Nominees will not be treated as an applicant.
-Instead, each CCASS Participant who gives electronic application instructions or each person for whose benefit each such instruction is given shall be treated as an applicant.
+For the purposes of allocating Hong Kong Offer Shares, HKSCC Nominees will not be treated as an applicant.
+Instead, each CCASS Participant who gives electronic application instructions or each person for whose benefit instructions are given will be treated as an applicant.